ajarifi/ajarifi.github.io/_pages/cv.md

 * I have been invited to several international workshops
 * I have attended numerous JPS and KPS meetings
 * I have joined many SNP (Strangenss Nuclear Physics) schools
-* I have also gaven seminars at various institutes
+* I have also given seminars at various institutes

 <h2 style="color:#900C3F"> Awards </h2>